Esquire-Digital/static-docs/builds.md

 - Changing a category's information
 - Menu changes

 Sometimes it's necessary to trigger a build manually.
-To trigger a build and deploy a site manually, you can easily do so by hitting the `Deploy Website` button in the admin bar:
+You can easily trigger a build and deploy a site manually by hitting the `Deploy Website` button in the admin bar:

 ![Deploy Button](/_media/deploying.png)